elhoucine/2Done/README.md

+## Context
+This is a playground project to play with NextJS V13 `app_dir`, TypeScript, React-testing-library, and tiwlindCSS.
+Not meant for production.

 A todo app with user registration, and persisted data.
 The project uses [Next.js](https://nextjs.org/) and was bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started